We solve the main questions related to taxes in Spain.

 - Income from work (paid employment, pensions).

-- Investment income (interest, dividends).
+- Investment income (interests, dividends).

 - Income from Real Estate (rentals, second homes).